kubaparol/trenova/.ai/common/api-plan.md

 ### Training Plan Validation

 - Name must be between 1 and 255 characters
-- Preferences must conform to the same validation rules as user profiles
 - User must be authenticated to create or manage training plans
 - Users can only access their own training plans
+- AI models receive structured preference data (provided in the `createTrainingPlan` call) and generate a complete workout plan
+- Generated plans maintain a consistent structure for frontend rendering
+- Rate limiting is applied to AI-generated content to prevent abuse
+- All database operations use Supabase's data access APIs with RLS policies

+### Password Change Validation

+- Current password must be provided and match the user's actual current password.
+- New password must meet the strength requirements (same as registration).
+- New password and confirmation must match.
+- User must be authenticated.

 ### Business Logic Implementation

 - Training plan generation uses OpenRouter.ai to connect to AI models
-- AI models receive structured preference data and generate a complete workout plan
 - Generated plans maintain a consistent structure for frontend rendering
 - Rate limiting is applied to AI-generated content to prevent abuse
 - All database operations use Supabase's data access APIs with RLS policies